-As much as you can love hunting, nothing beats the feeling of hunting with your kids.
-The excitement that oozes out of every pore in their young bodies reminds you of some of your first hunts, when it seemed like it just meant more.
-Be it following the tail of your bird dog anticipating a solid point, hunkering into a duck blind calling to working birds, or pursuing a wise old bull elk or mature white-tailed buck, the enthusiasm from a young hunter is the reward in itself.
+As much as you can love hunting, there is nothing quite like hunting with your kids.
+The excitement that oozes out of their every pore reminds you of some of your first hunts, a time when it just meant a little bit more to you.
+Whether following the tail of your bird dog anticipating a solid point, hunkering down in a duck blind calling to working birds, or pursuing a wise old bull elk or mature white-tailed buck, the enthusiasm from a young hunter experiencing these things is the greatest reward of all.

-Having 10-year-old twin boys who are just starting their young hunting careers has forced me to dust off all the old decoys and clean the shotguns, bringing back memories of earlier hunts with my father and brother.
-Those early, cold November and December morning hunts were some of the most treasured times we shared as a young family.
-Passing the torch to my boys is very important to me, especially in this day and age with an exploding population and so much anti-hunting sentiment in the media.
+Having children who are just starting their young hunting careers has encouraged us to dust off all the old decoys and clean the shotguns, recalling fond memories of hunts with our parents.
+The early, cold winter morning hunts were some of the most treasured times we shared as a young family, the precious time with mom and dad in the field, something we always looked forward to.
+Passing the torch to our children—and doing it in the right way—is very important, especially in this day and age, with an exploding population and so much anti-hunting sentiment in the media.